joncampbell123/dosbox-x/CODE_OF_CONDUCT.md

 # Community guidelines

-Be fair, and work cooperatively.
+Be fair, and cooperate.
 This is a open source project where anyone with an interest in MS-DOS, emulation, and/or DOSBox-X is welcome to talk, chat, develop, and contribute to the project.

 Leave your politics at the door.
 The focus of this project is DOSBox-X and topics related to it including emulation, games, software, hardware, accuracy, code, development, and documentation.
 Anything else is off-topic and will be treated as such.